ESPAÑOL

 • One appointment must be scheduled per child.

-• A separate appointment is needed for the Mexican passport application.
+• A separate appointment is required for the Mexican passport application.

 • This service is free of charge.

 Note: The first birth certificate is free.
-Additional copies cost $19 USD, cash only or money order.
+Additional copies cost $20 USD (cash or money order only).

 Important: All documents will be reviewed during the appointment.
-If any are incorrect or missing, the registration cannot proceed.
+If any document is missing or incorrect, the registration cannot proceed.

 Checklist of Requirements: